 From Jeju-si Jeju Bus Terminal proceed to platform or post number 4 and take Bus 701.
 Take the Donghoe Line Intercity Bus to get off at the parking lot near Manjanggul Cave Entrance.
 Travel time: 1 hour and 30 minutes.
 At the parking lot, take a town bus bound for Manjanggul or a taxi for 2,000 won-4,000 won or take 20 minutes to walk to Manjanggul Cave Entrance.

-At the end of my trail I've met a few 'Ajumma' or old ladies in Korea, they were kind enough to take my picture and in return, I took their group picture as well.
+At the end of my trail, I met a few 'Ajumma' or old ladies in Korea, they were kind enough to take my picture and in return, I took their group picture as well.
 I've totally forgotten to take a picture with them.
 I love taking pictures with strangers every time I travel to be with a group or on my own, I like to see them on my camera roll to remind myself who showed me the right way, gave a kind gesture, and just a reminder of who I've met in my travels.
-Afterward, I made my way back to the outside world, drop by at the nearest convenience store, bought a drink, and made my way back to the bus stop where I alighted.
+Afterwards, I made my way back to the outside world, dropped by the nearest convenience store, bought a drink, and made my way back to the bus stop where I alighted.

 How to get there: